pual/couchbase-mobile-portal/md-docs/ready/training/10-install.md

 ### Try it out

-1. Log on the terminal console of VM2.
+1. Log on the terminal console of VM4.
+1. `cd deploy`
-2. Run the NGINX install script passing the IP of VM2 and VM3 where the Sync Gateway instances are running.
+1. Run the NGINX install script passing the IP of VM2 and VM3 where the Sync Gateway instances are running.

     ```bash
     sudo install_nginx.sh VM2 VM3
     ```

-3. Monitor the NGINX operations in real-time.
+1. Monitor the NGINX operations in real-time.

     ```bash
     sudo tail -f /var/log/nginx/access_log
     ```

-4. Send a `/{db}/_all_docs` request with the **user1/password** credentials to http://VM2_IP:8000/todo.
+1. Send a `/{db}/_all_docs` request with the **user1/password** credentials to http://VM2_IP:8000/todo.
 The Sync Gateway logs will print this operation.

     ![](https://cl.ly/392N2E2K0J0T/image76.gif)